jmccann/ironic/README.md

 Valid values include: `pxe_vbox` and `agent_vbox`
  * **Note**: agent_vbox will build a system but if set to net boot first will hang on deploy image after reboot.
 THIS IS EXPECTED!
 See note @ http://docs.openstack.org/developer/ironic/_modules/ironic/drivers/modules/virtualbox.html
- * There are some PXE issues with agent_vbox that are still being worked through.
-Currently you will need to follow instructions to stack and finalize.
-It will probably not work.
-You then need to unstack, stack again, finalize again and it should work.

 # Setup the stack